What We Do

 "ACE provides an unparalleled climate science program that sticks with high school students.
 High schools should jump at the chance to take part." —Bill McKibben, Author and Co-Founder of 350.org

 We give every student a chance to take action.

 The ACE Action Fellowship is a yearlong training program that gives young people the knowledge, skills, and confidence to be powerful climate leaders.
-We have developed and tested our model through workshops delivered to more than 4,000 students over the past three years.
+We have developed and tested our model through workshops delivered to more than 4,000 students over the past five years.

 DOT: Do One Thing

 Small actions add up.
 During Our Climate Our Future in classrooms around the country, youth are invited to pledge a DOT, or Do One Thing to protect the climate.
 It’s a simple first step that shows the world that individual actions matter.
 ACE has tracked over 300,000 DOTs.